Thomas

 How to Pronounce Thomas

 Our model has identified 2 different pronunciations for the name Thomas.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 87.2% confident that Thomas is pronounced as TAH-muhs.
-The next most likely pronunciation is TAH-muh-sihz, at 12.8% confidence.
+Our model is 87.2% confident that Thomas is pronounced as TAH-muhs, which has 2 syllables.
+The next most likely pronunciation is TAH-muh-sihz, at 12.8% confidence, with 3 syllables.

 TAH-muhs (2 syllables)